WebAhead/master-reference/curriculum-planning/minutes/summer-2017/nazareth-initial-planning.md

   + more general introduction to node

 week 6
-  + what is postgreSQL ?
+  + what is postgreSQL?
-  + why postgreSQL ?
+  + why postgreSQL?
-  + installtion should be moved before day 1
+  + installation should be moved before day 1
   + production db and dev db
   + config.env is not covered